jkingportfolio/CI_PP2_Connect4/README.md

 ### Performance

-[Chrome dev tools lighthouse](https://developers.google.com/web/tools/lighthouse) was used to test all pages for performance, accessibility, best practices and SEO
+[Chrome dev tools lighthouse](https://developers.google.com/web/tools/lighthouse) was used to test all pages for performance, accessibility, best practices and SEO.

 <details>
 <summary>Index</summary>